 Sweet beet and rose porridge

-Pretty and pink, this earthy porridge is perfect for grounding during autumn.
+Pretty and pink, this earthy porridge is perfect for grounding during autumn and spring.

 - 1 TBSP x ghee (or coconut oil to make it vegan)